marcobattaglia/jbpm-6-examples/asyouwant-basic/README.md

  - cd jbpm-6-examples/rewards-basic
  - mvn clean package
  - mvn jboss-as:deploy
-- Visit http://localhost:8080/rewards-basic/ with a web browser
+- Visit http://localhost:8080/asyouwant-basic/ with a web browser
- - [Start Reward Process] is to start a new process
+ - Apri pratica (it starts a new process)
- - [John's Task] is to list John's tasks and approve them
- - [Mary's Task] is to list Mary's tasks and approve them
+ - TaskList (it retrieves the task list)
+- Processes and task could be started and worked both by application and business-central
+ - The process is on a remte repo, managed by the business central
+ - This example show how to manage process using runtimemanager.
+Runtime managers are identified by deploymentid.